pilipandr770/Elster-Stripe-Bot/README.md

 ## ⚠️ Disclaimer
 No legal, tax, or financial advice is provided.
 The system only summarizes recorded data.
 Guardrails described in `AGENT.md` must be enforced server‑side before production.

+## 🧪 Testing

+This project includes a comprehensive test suite for frontend, backend, and integration testing.
+See [TESTING.md](TESTING.md) for details on running tests and the testing infrastructure.

 ## 🚀 Getting Started (Frontend Prototype)

 ### Prerequisites